Matija Kluković

-Matija Kluković (born 4 May 1982 in Zagreb, Croatia) is a young Croatian independent film director.
+Matija Kluković (born 4 May 1982 in Zagreb, Croatia) is a Croatian independent film director.
 In 2006 he finished his debut feature Slow Days (Ajde, dan... prođi...) that has received much critical acclaim from Croatian film critics, won Golden Pram award at Zagreb Film Festival and internationally premiered at Rotterdam.
 In 2008, Slow Days placed 15th in the list of the best Croatian films since 1990, compiled by Jutarnji list.